henzki/group_project/README.md

 Install MongoDB and MongoDB Compass to your computer.

-Node version 14.10 or up
+Node version needs to be 14.10 or up

 For Windows: